microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 > **Does your tenant fall into any of these categories?** Government, Health Department, Education?
 If so, you may need to be guided by your Microsoft contact or partner regarding the optimal setup, given only 4 custom domains can be created.

 **✍️ Do in Purview:** [5 minutes] Navigate to the Data Map and create a new platform/technical domain if required.
-If not required, continue on.. you will be working inside the default domain.
+If not required, continue on.
+You will be working inside the default domain.

 - [Assign](https://learn.microsoft.com/purview/governance-roles-permissions#add-role-assignments) the respective platform domain admin(s).